The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-The severe urge with only mucus coming out is usually a sign of proctitis (anorectal inflammation).
-The common causes of proctitis are dysentery, Sexually-transmitted diseases of the anoanorectal canoanorectal, Inflammatory bowel diseases (IBD), anoanorectal fissures, and inflamed hemorrhoids.
+The severe urge with only mucus coming out is usually a sign of proctitis (rectal inflammation).
+The common causes of proctitis are dysentery, Sexually-transmitted diseases of the anorectal canal, Inflammatory bowel diseases (IBD), anal fissures, and inflamed hemorrhoids.